Last revised September 6, 2010

 Introduction

-The GRACOS package was developed at MIT and CITA by Alexander Shirokov, under the advice of Prof. Edmund Bertschinger.
+GRACOS is a software package (code) including a fast executable for cosmological N-body simulations and data analysis.
+GRACOS was developed at MIT and later at CITA by Alexander Shirokov, under the advice of Prof. Edmund Bertschinger.

 The latest bugfix version gracos-9211-AA is now available (download it, or see the release notes for news).